 Written by: Meredith Broussard

-By the time of the second edition of the Data Journalism Handbook, six years later, the URL to the project was broken .
-The project was gone from the web because its publisher, Scripps Howard was gone.
-Scripps Howard News Service had gone through multiple mergers and restructurings, eventually merging with Gannett, publisher of the USA Today local news network.
+By the time of the second edition of The Data Journalism Handbook, six years later, the URL to the project was broken (projects.scrippsnews.com/ magazine/murder-mysteries).
+The project was gone from the web because its publisher, Scripps Howard, was gone.
+The Scripps Howard News Service had gone through multiple mergers and restructurings, eventually merging with Gannett, publisher of the USA Today local news network.

-Ordinarily, link rot is not a big deal for archivists; it is easy to use Lexis-Nexis or ProQuest or another database provider to fĳind a copy of everything published by, say, the New York Times print edition on any day in the twenty-first century.
+Ordinarily, link rot is not a big deal for archivists; it is easy to use LexisNexis or ProQuest or another database provider to fĳind a copy of everything published by, say, The New York Times print edition on any day in the 21st century.
 But for data stories, link rot indicates a deeper problem.
 Data journalism stories are not being preserved in traditional archives.
 As such, they are disappearing from the web.
-Unless news organizations and libraries take action, future historians will not be able to read everything published by the Boston Globe on any given day in 2017.
+Unless news organizations and libraries take action, future historians will not be able to read everything published by The Boston Globe on any given day in 2017.
 This has serious implications for scholars and for the collective memory of the fĳield.
-Journalism is often referred to as the “first draft of history.”
+Journalism is often referred to as the “fĳirst draft of history.”
 If that fĳirst draft is incomplete, how will future scholars understand the present day?
 Or, if stories disappear from the web, how will individual journalists maintain personal portfolios of work?

 This is a human problem, not just a computational problem.
-To understand why data journalism isn’t being archived for posterity, it helps to start with how “regular” news is archived.
-All news organizations use software called a content management system (CMS), which allows the organization to schedule and manage the hundreds of pieces of content it creates every day, and also imposes a consistent visual look and feel on each piece of content published.
-Historically, legacy news organizations have used a different CMS for the print edition and for the web edition.
+To understand why data journalism is not being archived for posterity, it helps to start with how “regular” news is archived.
+All news organizations use software called a content management system (CMS), which allows the organization to schedule and manage the hundreds of pieces of content it creates every day and also imposes a consistent visual look and feel on each piece of content published.
+Historically, legacy news organizations have used a diffferent CMS for the print edition and for the web edition.
 The web CMS allows the news organization to embed ads on each page, which is one of the ways that the news organization makes money.
-The print CMS allows print page designers to manage different versions of the print layout, and then send the pages to the printer for printing and binding.
-Usually, video is in a different CMS.
-Social media posts may or may not be managed by a different application like SocialFlow or Hootsuite.
+The print CMS allows print page designers to manage diffferent versions of the print layout and then send the pages to the printer for printing and binding.
+Usually, video is in a diffferent CMS.
+Social media posts may or may not be managed by a diffferent application like SocialFlow or Hootsuite.
 Archival feeds to Lexis-Nexis and the other big providers tend to be hooked up to the print CMS.
-Unless someone at the news organization remembers to hook up the web CMS too, digital-first news isn’t included in the digital feeds that libraries and archives get.
-This is a reminder that archiving is not neutral, but it depends on deliberate human choices about what matters (and what doesn’t) for the future.
+Unless someone at the news organization remembers to hook up the web CMS, too, digital-fĳirst news is not included in the digital feeds that libraries and archives get.
+This is a reminder that archiving is not neutral, but depends on deliberate human choices about what matters (and what doesn’t) for the future.

-Dynamic data visualizations and news apps, currently the most cutting- edge kinds of data journalism stories, can’t be captured by existing web archiving technology.
+Dynamic data visualizations and news apps, currently the most cutting- edge kinds of data journalism stories, cannot be captured by existing web archiving technology.
 Also, for a variety of institutional reasons, these types of stories tend to be built outside of a CMS.
-So, even if it were possible to archive data visualizations and news apps, (which it generally isn’t using this approach), any automated feed wouldn’t capture them because they are not inside the CMS.
+So, even if it were possible to archive data visualizations and news apps (which it generally is not using this approach), any automated feed would not capture them because they are not inside the CMS.

 It’s a complicated problem.
 There aren’t any easy answers.
-I work with a team of data journalists, librarians, and computer scientists who are trying to develop tech to solve this thorny problem.
-We’re borrowing methods from reproducible scientific research to make sure people can read today’s news on tomorrow’s computers.
-We’re adapting a tool called ReproZip that collects the code, data, and server environment used in computational science experiments.
+I work with a team of data journalists, librarians and computer scientists who are trying to develop tech to solve this thorny problem.
+We are borrowing methods from reproducible scientifĳic research to make sure people can read today’s news on tomorrow’s computers.
+We are adapting a tool called ReproZip that collects the code, data and server environment used in computational science experiments.
 We think that ReproZip can be integrated with a tool such as Webrecorder.io in order to collect and preserve news apps, which are both stories and software.
-Because web and mobile based data journalism projects depend on and exist in relation to a wide range of other media environments, libraries, browser features, and web entities (which may also continually change), we expect that we will be able to use ReproZip to collect and preserve the remote libraries and code that allow complex data journalism objects to function on the web.
+Because web- and mobile-based data journalism projects depend on and exist in relation to a wide range of other media environments, libraries, browser features and web entities (which may also continually change), we expect that we will be able to use ReproZip to collect and preserve the remote libraries and code that allow complex data journalism objects to function on the web.
 It will take another year or two to prove our hypothesis.

 In the meantime, there are a few concrete things that every data team can do to make sure their data journalism is preserved for the future.

-- Work with libraries, memory institutions, and commercial archives.
+Work with libraries, memory institutions and commercial archives.
 As an individual journalist, you should absolutely keep copies of your work.
 However, nobody is going to look in a box in your closet or on your hard drive, or even on your personal website, when they look for journalism in the future.
-They are going to look in Lexis-Nexis, ProQuest, or other large commercial repositories.
-To learn more about commercial preservation and digital archiving, Kathleen Hansen and Nora Paul’s book Future-proofing the News: Preserving the First Draft of History is the canonical guide for understanding the news archiving landscape as well as the technological, legal, and organizational challenges to preserving the news.
+They are going to look in Lexis-Nexis, ProQuest or other large commercial repositories.
+To learn more about commercial preservation and digital archiving, Kathleen Hansen and Nora Paul’s book Future-Proofĳing the News: Preserving the First Draft of History (2017) is the canonical guide for understanding the news archiving landscape as well as the technological, legal and organizational challenges to preserving the news.